Program retro games in BASIC!

 Imagine LowRes NX as a handheld game console with a d-pad, two action buttons and a little rubber keyboard below a slidable touchscreen.
 LowRes NX was inspired by real 8- and 16-bit systems and simulates chips for graphics, sound and I/O, which actually work like classic hardware.
 It supports hardware sprites as well as hardware parallax scrolling, and even offers vertical blank and raster interrupts to create authentic retro effects.

 The programming language of LowRes NX is based on second-generation, structured BASIC.
 It offers all the classic commands, but with labels, loops and subprograms instead of line numbers.
 Graphics and sound are supported by additional commands and you can even access the virtual hardware directly using PEEK and POKE.
 You have complete control over the program flow, there is no standard update function to implement.

 LowRes NX includes all the tools you need: The Character Designer for editing sprites, tiles and fonts, the Background Designer for tile maps and screen layouts, as well as the Sound Composer for music and sound effects.
-All of them are just normal BASIC programs.
+All of these are just normal BASIC programs.
 You can change and improve them or even create your own custom editors.